autocrypt/autocrypt/doc/level1.rst

 to allow the user to make a different decision.

-If the Autocrypt recommendation is ``discourage``, then the MUA SHOULD expose the UI in an unactive state.
+If the Autocrypt recommendation is ``discourage``, then the MUA SHOULD expose the UI in an inactive state.
 But if the user chooses to activate it (e.g., clicking on the checkbox), then the UI should display a warning to the user and ask them to confirm the choice to encrypt.